 4. Shipping agreements with carriers

-Distance makes a huge difference in overnight shipping costs.
-ShipBob’s network of fulfillment centers in major US cities can help you keep your inventory closer to more customers.
-This lowers the number of shipping zones each order has to travel, which can help you save money on expedited delivery options.
+Location and distance from end customers make a huge difference when offering overnight shipping.
+Thanks to ShipBob’s network of fulfillment centers across the country, we can help you keep your inventory closer to end customers.
+Distributing inventory shortens transit times and lowers the number of shipping zones each order has to travel, which can help you save money on expedited delivery options.

 Get started with ShipBob today